OFS/ofs.github.io/docs/hw/f2000x/dev_guides/afu_dev/ug_dev_afu_ofs_f2000x.md

 If you are generating your own FIM, use the unsigned FPGA binary images from your FIM build and copy over to the SoC.

-To downlaod the FIM to the Intel® IPU Platform F2000X-PL platform:
+To downlaod the FIM to the IPU Platform F2000X-PL platform:
 ```sh
 # On SoC
 $ sudo fpgasupdate ofs_top_page1_unsigned_user1.bin